phemex/phemex-api-docs/FIX-API-en.md

 | 58 | Text            | N        | Free text. |

 # Order Status Request (H)
-This message is initiated by the client to request to query order status.
+This message is initiated by the client to request to query **open order** status.

 The Phemex FIX gateway will respond with Execution Report (8) message(s) with ExecType (150) = I for all the matched orders.